 4. Risk of bone fracture increases

 Especially in vulnerable populations, the risk of spinal bone fracture increases by 29% with each steroid injection.
-Shlomo Mandel, M.D., a Henry Ford orthopedic physician and the study’s lead author (and author of the more recent study on postmenopausal women) believes that serious epidural steroid injection side effects must be discussed, noting:
+Shlomo Mandel, M.D., a Henry Ford orthopedic physician and the study’s lead author (and author of the more recent study on postmenopausal women) notes:

 “For a patient population already at risk for bone fractures, steroid injections carry a greater risk than previously thought and actually pose a hazard to the bone.”

 When are epidural steroid injections the right treatment?